-We are extremely pleased with our sixth form outcomes.
-On average point score (APS) A level attainment stands at 27.1 (which is the equivalent of a C- comparison and Applied General qualifications (BTec and Vocational) stand at 28.91 which is the equivalent of a Merit+.
-We have also seen an increase in the numbers of pupils achieving higher grades at A level compared to pre pandemic outcomes.
+We continue to be pleased with our sixth form outcomes.
+On average point score (APS) A level attainment stands at 25.74 (27.10 in 2022/23) (which is the equivalent of a C- comparison and Applied General qualifications (BTEC and Vocational) stand at 29.3 (28.91 in 2022/23) which is the equivalent of a Merit+.
+We have also seen an increase in the number of students completing qualifications, with sixth form number continuing to grow.

-Congratulations to our wonderful students and staff and the hard work they have put into the fantastic set of results this year.
+Congratulations to our wonderful students and staff and the hard work they have put into the results this year.